-What are the ACT requirements for prospective students to get into University of Kentucky?
+What are the ACT requirements for prospective students to get into Kentucky?

 |ACT Score||Competitiveness||Admission Chances|

-You will need above average high school grades to get into University of Kentucky.
+Applicants require above average high school grades to get into Kentucky.
 The average high school GPA of the admitted freshman class at University of Kentucky was 3.46 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school grades are above the average 3.46 GPA, you have a very good chance of being admitted as University of Kentucky accepts 96% of all applicants.
+The school ranks #6 in Kentucky for highest average GPA.
+If your high school grades are above the average 3.46 GPA, you have a very good chance of being admitted as Kentucky accepts 96% of all applicants.

 |3.50 to 3.75||21%||Avg +|

 |2.75 to 3.00||13%||Reach|